FREE SHIPPING* AND RETURNS US CONTINENTAL ON ORDERS OVER $1000 NO OVERSIZED ITEMS

 Nevertheless, in South America the capacity to escape the beaten track and make novel findings is perhaps nowhere better than Colombia, as exemplified by the recent discovery of an apparently new species of antpitta close to the city of Cali.

-Acquire this book and receive Field Guide to the Hummingbirds with a special value: 19.95 USD and the the second for 12.95 USD. *If you apply for Free Shipping your books will be shipped using the method Media Mail by USPS.
+Acquire this book and receive Field Guide to the Hummingbirds with a special value: 16.95 USD *If you apply for Free Shipping your books will be shipped using the method Media Mail by USPS, continental states.